KarimKishly/data-science-chatbot/README.md

 were performed, as the data was generated by the team.

+The model can be tested by running the
+`test_model.py` python file, and the file can be modified to take different input messages from the user to be analyzed by the model.

 ## Dependencies
 Run the `install-dependencies.bat` file to create the python virtual environment and install the required python dependencies